Hello, I'm Joanna

 We can't rely on the tech industry to give us the truth about what the technology is doing and the risks involved.
 Their goal is on the product and a race to make products better and more powerful to please the investors and the bottom line.
 It took over two decades for us to admit that social media damages our mental health.
 We can't spend another decade learning that AI can erode our capacity to think and trade away the human spirit we're born with for a homogenous mind we're being shaped into.

 AI is not the next sewing machine, the calculator, the smartphone, or whatever technology that's been compared to in the past.
-It is something unique that mirrors our thinking, dialogue, and logic, and the warning is half a century old.
+It is something unique that mirrors our thinking, dialogue, and logic, and the warning has always been there.
 In 1966, MIT computer scientist Joseph Weizenbaum published his findings of a simple program called ELIZA.
 It was a very basic program intended to show the mechanics of a human conversation with a machine, but it ended up showing how little it took to create an illusion of a machine's understanding.
 Even with its basic responses, Weizenbaum found some “subjects have been very hard to convince that ELIZA is not human” and that the program showed “how easy it is to create and maintain the illusion of understanding.”
 The signs were already present half a century before AI went mainstream, yet we continue to anthropomorphize the machine when evidence has proven that the human is vulnerable to the illusion.

 Why this exists